[Updated on 10/10/2016]

-But a trained eye evaluating the overall solution and knowing the industry best practices for either UX or UI can make all the difference.
+But a trained eye evaluating the overall solution and knowing the industry best practices for UI vs UX can make all the difference.
 So finding the right person for either role who has the breadth of knowledge and experience to deliver on a great design or UX prototype is an amazing achievement in and of itself.

 But when you try to get people who do both, you will only rarely end up with an amazing product that wows everyone – stakeholders and users alike.

-The reality is that a single person could potentially fill both roles, as long as you understand that this is a Band-Aid solution, not a permanent one.
+The reality is that a single person could potentially fill both roles, as long as you understand that this is a Band-Aid solution to UI vs UX design work, not a permanent one.

 Companies should only do this if no other options are currently available, and as soon as possible transition to having different people in these critical roles for the overall success of your mobile application.